-The professional tax debt specialists in our network will speak with the IRS on your behalf.
-They will deal with your IRS collection calls.
+The professional tax debt specialists in our network will speak with the CRA on your behalf.
+They will deal with the CRA collection calls.

-The tax specialist will perform aggressive negotiations with the IRS to reach a settlement that’s within your financial means.
-Whether you owe Federal or State taxes, they can help.
+The tax specialist will perform aggressive negotiations with the CRA to reach a settlement that’s within your financial means.
+Whether you owe Federal or Provincial taxes, they can help.

 1. Use their computer technology to data mine information in search of non‐filers.
 This includes their matching program (T ‐ slips and other reports by third parties such as subcontractors and domestic and international financial institutions).

 2. Assess penalties in almost every instance of noncompliance.
 Late filing penalties are automatic and punitive if repeated noncompliance occurs.

 3. Issue assessments based on the information they have available.
 They will not likely consider as relevant any good reasons you think you have for non-filing.

 4. Assess you or your company for not charging GST/HST once annual income for any year is over $30,000.
 GST/HST issues will also be relevant if you are self‐ employed and, even if you have no GST number.